 How to Become a Hospice Care Volunteer

-One way to get started as a hospice volunteer is to contact your local hospice agency.
+One way to get started as a hospice volunteer is to contact your local hospice agency or complete this form.
 You can also look at The National Hospice and Palliative Care Organization’s free hospice locator.
 Another option is to check a website that connects people with volunteer opportunities such as VolunteerMatch.org.

 The hospice volunteer coordinator can walk you through the agency’s needs and find a role that matches your interests.
 You’ll fill out an application and do a brief interview about your availability and preferences.
 Volunteers can give as much or as little of their time as they like and choose their own hours.

 Before getting to work, hospice volunteers typically complete a background check and tuberculosis test (paid for by the hospice agency) and provide references.
 They also receive thorough training that typically covers: